-To suppress most warnings related to partially-initialized values, use the "initialization." (note the trailing period) warning suppression string.
-You can write @SuppressWarnings("initialization.") on a field, constructor, or class, or pass the command-line argument -AsuppressWarnings=initialization. when running the Nullness Checker.
-(For more about suppressing warnings, see Chapter 28, page 173).
+To suppress most warnings related to partially-initialized values, use the warning suppression string "initialization." (note the trailing period) or "fbc".
+You can write @SuppressWarnings("initialization.") or @SuppressWarnings("fbc") on a field, constructor, or class, or pass the command-line argument -AsuppressWarnings=initialization. or -AsuppressWarnings=fbc when running the Nullness Checker.
+(For more about suppressing warnings, see Chapter 30, page 185).
 You will no longer get a guarantee of no null pointer exceptions, but you can still use the Nullness Checker to find most of the null pointer problems in your code.